 Then I think back to the Maasai village I had the privilege of working in back in 2006.
 The Maasai people have historically been nomadic.
 They wander through large regions of Tanzania and Kenya.
 They move around this area subsisting on their cattle herds.
 But the world around them is changing.
 The landmass on which they wander is shrinking.
 If they don’t adapt to changes the people group will die.

 I joined an organization that adopted a village.
 This organization impressed me because it had a long-term commitment to helping a specific village.
 A commitment not to teach them our ways, but rather, ways in which the Maasai could adapt to the world-changing around them, ways in which they could continue being Maasai, but with cleaner water and more options for food supply and income.

 Reinvention: The action or process through which something is changed so much that it appears to be entirely new. – Oxford Living Dictionary

-A reinvention of a life is often a series of small steps or choices made each day that lead to major changes.
-These choices can change an entire community, country or civilization.
+A reinvention of life is often a series of small steps or choices made each day that lead to major changes.
+These choices can change an entire community, country, or civilization.
 It all starts with individuals who change things around them or change themselves.
 They observe, they learn and they adapt.
 They have a vision and they do what it takes to get there.
 “Where there is no vision, the people perish” -King Solomon

 I have always hated the saying, “What doesn’t kill you makes you stronger” I simply don’t agree.
 Things happen that are out of our control and those things can make us weaker.